In Missouri Is It Legal To Drive With Your Dog in a Truck Bed? - NewsBreak

 Related

-Baby Cow & Owner Missing After Police Officers Found Them Sleeping by Alligator
+Baby Cow and Owner Still Missing After Sleeping in Container With Alligator

-A calf and its owner are still missing after authorities found them sleeping beside a 7-foot alligator.
-Washington police arrived at a residence on October 20.
-Once there, they found an alligator and calf inside a container, according to the Pierce County Sheriff’s Department in a news release.
-Previously,...
+"The alligator had free roam to move down to where the owner was sleeping," officer Darren Moss Jr. told Newsweek.

 Missouri 'Ghost Town' Resort With Abandoned Million-Dollar Homes Is So Creepy